 TOUR: President Eisenhower National Historic Site.
 Dwight Eisenhower was the first president to fly in a helicopter, and quite a few of those flights were between his very first private home in Gettysburg, PA and Camp David just 20 miles away.

 When Eisenhower tired of formality and wanted to “take the measure” of a World Leader like Charles De Gaulle or Nikita Khrushchev, he would escort them to his Dairy barn or Gettysburg porch for some R&R.

 You’ll learn all about the General’s habits and hear insider stories on this fascinating tour of the home and grounds of our 34th President. $9 pp. Tours of farm, grounds and house originate at the Gettysburg National Park Visitors Center daily March-October shuttles every hour from 9:30am-3:30pm.
 October 27 – December 23: Shuttles 11 a.m. & 2 p.m.
 Thurs. – Sun.

 Restaurants in Gettysburg PA

 EAT/BREAKFAST: Dunlap’s.
 Though its a no frills Formica table type place, Dunlap’s is like Cheers for the local Senior Men’s Club.
 If you’re a frequent customer of a certain age, it seems everyone knows your name.
 Prices are small-town low; just $3.49 gets you two eggs any way, home-fries, toast AND coffee.

 STAY: Brickhouse Inn.
-Within two fine homes right in town and accessible to everything, charming rooms are dressed in antiques and floral prints. $119-$189 includes hot breakfast.
+Within two fine homes right in town and accessible to everything, charming rooms are dressed in antiques and floral prints.
+Rooms from $119-$219 include hot breakfast.